govuk-one-login/mobile-ios-authentication/README.md

 #### AppAuthSession

 A class to handle the login flow with the given auth provider and conforms to the `LoginSession` protocol.
-It uses the `UIWindow` to know where to display the login dialogue.
+It uses the `UIWindow` to know where to display the login modal.

-`present` takes configuration as a parameter, which comes from `LoginSessionConfiguration` and contains the login information to make the request.
+`present` takes configuration, which comes from `LoginSessionConfiguration`, as a parameter and contains the login information to make the request.

-`finalise` takes a URL as a callback and returns a token response.
-However, if no authorization code is found, an error will be thrown.
+`finalise` takes a URL to redirect to as a parameter and returns a token response.
+If `userAgent` was not assigned inside the `present` method an error is thrown.
+Otherwise, the token response is returned.

 ## Example Implementation

 ### How to use the Authentication package

-To use the Authentication package, first make sure your module or app has a dependency on Authentication and UserDetails and import both into the relevant file(s).
-Next, initialise an instance of LoginSession and LoginSessionConfiguration, then call `present` on your session, with the configuration as a parameter.
+To use the Authentication package, first, make sure your module or app has a dependency on Authentication and UserDetails and import both into the relevant file(s).
+Next, initialise an instance of AppAuthSession (which conforms to LoginSession) and LoginSessionConfiguration, then call `present` on your session, with the configuration as a parameter.

 ```swift
 import Authentication